lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 You will quickly find yourself, that remembering how to run your own code even couple of month after it was used for the last time can be really hard.
 Instructions can be written using [snakemake](https://snakemake.readthedocs.io/en/stable/) and supportive bash scripts.
 Snakemake workflow managment system allows you to write a pipeline for analysis that will automatically detect the hierarchy of the steps and changes in inputs (both samples and code).
-One should aim to start implementing the snakemake workflow from the beginnignof analysis development.
+One should aim to start implementing the snakemake workflow from the beginning of analysis development.
 Your snakemake workflow then should be commited to the gitlab repository with the final verison of the code.

 The samples you have produced should also be saved.